Capillary/ecom-api-document/source/index.html.md

 # Introduction

 Capillary e-com APIs are RESTful APIs that can be used to configure merchant data, handle customer activities, and manage orders.
-ECOM APIs also has support for mobile apps, Progressive Web Apps (PWA), and 3rd party integrations.
+ECOM APIs are used for different Inhouse products and 3rd party integrations.

 This document provides detailed information about each e-com API with appropriate sample codes.